kaileeagray/kg_cal/notes.md

 + visually separate js code
 + sat/sun diff color?
 + create repeating events

++ multi day events auto move to first day of event -- fix so that view goes to day in which event was clicked

 + enhance mobile view -- bootstrap helped, but need to long press to create events add + or something to more easily add. maybe change add event so user could also click another link to create event in addition to inline event

 + in week view, add ability to click on text of day to go to day as well as in day
 + in week view, if user clicks on a time slot, open that slot in day view, then build appointment prompt